 NCLT raps Amazon in Future case: Don’t be a ‘perpetual objector’

-The (NCLT) on Friday told that it should not be a “perpetual objector” and the e-commerce giant had no locus standi in Future Group’s plea to hold a shareholder meeting, according to reports.
+The National Company Law Tribunal (NCLT) on Friday told Amazon that it should not be a “perpetual objector” and the e-commerce giant had no locus standi in Future Group’s plea to hold a shareholder meeting, according to reports.
 The tribunal also reserved its orders on the matter regarding nod to Future Group to hold the shareholder meeting for consolidation of assets.

-Future Group had moved an application in the under Section 230-232 of the Act, 2013, seeking its approval to hold a shareholder meeting, but sought to intervene and also objected to it as related cases pertaining to the deal struck between the retail giant and were pending before the and the
+Future Group had moved an application in the NCLT under Section 230-232 of the Companies Act, 2013, seeking its approval to hold a shareholder meeting, but Amazon sought to intervene and also objected to it as related cases pertaining to the deal struck between the retail giant and Reliance Industries were pending before the Delhi High Court and the Supreme Court.

 ALSO READ: Amazon integrates Pantry with Fresh in India; provide groceries in 2 hrs

-argued before the tribunal that the emergency arbitrator’s order barred from taking any step to dispose of assets.
-But, the observed that the Competition Commission of India (CCI) and the Securities and Exchange Board of India (Sebi) had approved the amalgamation deal of and after the arbitrator’s order.
+Amazon argued before the tribunal that the emergency arbitrator’s order barred Future Retail from taking any step to dispose of assets.
+But, the NCLT observed that the Competition Commission of India (CCI) and the Securities and Exchange Board of India (Sebi) had approved the amalgamation deal of Future Retail and Reliance Industries after the arbitrator’s order.

-Amazon has already moved the challenging the order that stayed the implementation of status quo direction passed by a single-judge Bench.
+Amazon has already moved the Supreme Court challenging the Delhi High Court order that stayed the implementation of status quo direction passed by a single-judge Bench.

 Dear Reader,